 Project 3A – Genetics in oral clefts and craniofacial anomalies

-Project 3B – Etiology and epidemiology in oral clefts and craniofacial anomalies
+Project 3B – Etiology, epidemiology and prevention in oral clefts and craniofacial anomalies

 PROGRAM'S HISTORICAL BACKGROUND (more)

 The HRAC-USP was founded as a Interdepartamental Center from the Bauru Dental School (FOB-USP) in 1967 and became an autonomous Hospital in 1976, representing a Complementary Unit of the University of São Paulo.
 The Hospital provides multidisciplinary care to patients with cleft lip and palate and related craniofacial anomalies besides patients with audiological deficiencies.
 With time, HRAC-USP became a World-Class Center for the research and treatment of the above mentioned anomalies.
 In front of the acquired experience in patient care, the team professionals with a solid academic education have started producing research and teaching on Craniofacial Anomalies attending the three main goals of the University: Research, Education and Extension.

 Regarding Education, the HRAC-USP started to systematically offer Specialization courses and Residences in 1996.
 All the specialization courses are free of tuition and have the goal to form specialized professionals evolved in the multidisciplinary care of craniofacial anomalies: Physicians, Dentists, Speech Pathologists and Audiologists, Nurses, Psychologists, Physiotherapists, Nutritionists and Social Workers.